-Garmin is pleased to announce the Aera 660, a new cost-effective, feature-rich, purpose-built aviation portable.
-The compact 5-inch capacitive touchscreen boasts a bright, sunlight readable display complete with rich, interactive maps and a built-in GPS/GLONASS receiver that can be viewed in portrait or landscape modes for optimum customization.
+The Garmin AERA 660 is a cost-effective, feature-rich, purpose-built aviation portable.
+The AERA 660's compact 5-inch capacitive touchscreen boasts a bright, sunlight readable display complete with rich, interactive maps and a built-in GPS/GLONASS receiver that can be viewed in portrait or landscape modes for optimum customization.
 With built-in Wi-Fi database updating capabilities this allows customers to more easily access the most up-to-date data.
 Bluetooth supports the display of ADS-B "In" traffic from a variety of sources, including the GDL 39/GDL 39 3D, Flight Stream and the GTX 345 ADS-B transponder.

 Dedicated Compact Portable Navigator